 - Waiwhakaiho River Mouth – at all times.

-People freedom camping in non-self-contained vehicles can stay for a maximum of one night in a 30-day period at any of the locations listed below, and must freedom camp in the marked spaces.
+Non self-contained freedom campers may stay for a maximum of one night in a 30-day period at any of the restricted areas listed below, and must freedom camp in the marked spaces.

 - Lake Rotomanu, New Plymouth – four marked spaces for freedom camping.